Company making Costco pajamas flagged for forced labor

 Acting CBP Commissioner Mark Morgan said the orders, the most issued in a single day, “shows that if we suspect a product is made using forced labor, we’ll take that product off U.S. shelves.”

 Custom’s action last week is sending ripples globally, with exporters now on notice to improve labor conditions.
 Domestically, some U.S. importers were shaken to learn their products might have been made by people forced to work against their will or under threat of punishment.
 Human rights experts warn as many as 25 million people globally are victims of forced labor.
-In recent years, investigations by media organizations and advocacy groups have track a number of products suspected of being made by forced labor as they travel from manufacturers, through brokers and dealers, into the hands of American consumers.
+In recent years, investigations by media organizations and advocacy groups have tracked products suspected of being made by forced labor as they travel from manufacturers, through brokers and dealers, into the hands of American consumers.

 “CBP’s announcement is significant because of the unprecedented number of actions and for the message that it sends across corporate supply chains,” said labor advocates at Humanity United and Freedom Fund in a joint statement.
 “We know that myriad imported goods U.S. consumers enjoy every day — from clothing to electronics to chocolate, fruits and vegetables, and other food s— are likely tainted by forced labor in their supply chains.
 Making real progress to change this will require a concerted effort across and outside of government, including through strong enforcement of existing laws like this.”